o1-labs/rfcs/0008-zkvm-keccak.md

 #### Reset

 After each step of Keccak, the sparse representation must be reset to avoid overflows of the intermediate bits.
-For this, each row of the `Reset64` gate $13$ columns, of which the first $7$ will be permutable, using 8 lookups.
-It also includes Cells involved in a lookup are marked as `!`.
+For this, each row of the `Reset64` gate $13$ columns, of which the first $7$ will be permutable, using $10$ lookups in the `Curr` row and $6$ in the `Next` row.
+Cells involved in a lookup are marked as `!`, and cells which are involved in a lookup in both rows are marked as `!!`.

 ```rust
 let word          // 64-bit non-sparse word